Alappuzha district: Tourism

 Alappuzha is also known for its snake-boat races held on the second Saturday of August, every year.
 This competition; the Nehru boat race takes its name from India's first prime minister Jawaharlal Nehru, which was inaugurated in 1952.
 It is excitement all around as snake-boats, each manned by over a hundred oarsmen, cut through the waters like wind.
-The event is a tremendous success with tourists and the local population alike.

-The boat cruise along the backwaters of Alappuzha gives one a first hand experience of the lifestyle; toddy tapping, fishing for small fry, Coir-making, prawn farming etc., which remains more or less unchanged over the years.

 The Revi Karunakaran Memorial Museum features displays of art and artifacts.
 Revi Karunakaran was the architect of a modernized Coir industry that still employs more than 500,000 people in the state of Kerala.
 The objects displayed at the Museum were collected by his family over three generations and feature unique artistic pieces from all parts of the world.

 Alappuzha, the district headquarters, is a town with picturesque canals, backwaters and lagoons, was described as the "Venice of the East" by Lord Curzon.

-Kuttanadu

-Kuttanad or Kuttanadu is an area of Alappuzha District, densely covered with waterways.
-Kuttanad is famous because of its paddy fields and farmers dedicated to the growth of paddy.
-It was once called the "Keralathinte Nellara", which means "rice bowl of Kerala".
-Factors such as expense and labor shortages affected the agriculture in this region.
-Many former rice fields are now used for other crops which require much lesser investment.
-Kuttanadu is the birthplace of the novelist Thakazhi Sivasankara Pillai.